jnbt/action_enum/README.md

 action_enum
 ===========

-*Fake Enums for ActionScript*
+`action_enum` is a package providing Enums for ActionScript.

-Actionscript (which I love) doesn't have native Enums.
-Most naive workarounds (see below, section 'Why?') have some downsides.
-So I collected the best ideas I found on the web and added some of my own.
+Most naive workarounds (see below, section 'Why?') have downsides. `action_enum` wraps proper ideas for faking Enums found on the web and adds some of its own.

 Define Enum